-But it appears that the prosecutor was not satisfied with this and brought him before another magistrate where he was refused bail.
+But it appears that the prosecutor was not satisfied with this and brought him before another magistrate where he was refused reme Court to set aside the second magistrate's order and to re-instate the R200 bail.
+This was granted.